Meet the Scientists: neurodisability researcher and psychologist Dr Elisha Josev from Murdoch Children's Research Institute.

 Meet the Scientists: Dr Christopher Armstrong is an Australian scientist researching Myalgic Encephalomyelitis (ME).
 He moved to California late last year to take up a position at the Open Medicine Foundation.

-By Sasha Nimmo Professor Don Staines is co-director of the National Centre for Neuroimmunology and Emerging Diseases (NCNED) at Australia’s Griffith University, with Professor Sonya Marshall-Gradisnik.
+Prof Don Staines Professor Don Staines is co-director of the National Centre for Neuroimmunology and Emerging Diseases (NCNED) at Australia’s Griffith University, with Professor Sonya Marshall-Gradisnik.
 Together they have published more than 70 peer-reviewed papers on ME and chronic fatigue syndrome.
 Professor Staines is an author of the International Consensus Criteria for ME.
-Professor Staines … Continue reading Meet the Scientists: Prof Don Staines
+By Sasha … Continue reading Meet the Scientists: Prof Don Staines

 by Sasha Nimmo Five Australian universities have joined together, along with the CFS Discovery Clinic, to form the ME/CFS Discovery Research Network or MDRN to collaborate and foster biomedical research into Myalgic Encephalomyelitis.
 The network includes: La Trobe University (including Dr Paul Fisher) University of Melbourne (including Dr Neil McGregor and Dr Chris Armstrong) Monash … Continue reading New Australian Research Network holding scientific workshop on ME

-By Sasha Nimmo Professor Sonya Marshall-Gradisnik is the co-director of the National Centre for Neuroimmunology and Emerging Diseases (NCNED) at Australia’s Griffith University, along with Prof Don Staines, and they have been working in the field of chronic fatigue syndrome and Myalgic Encephalomyelitis for nine years.
-She is an author of the International Consensus Criteria … Continue reading Meet the Scientists: Prof Sonya Marshall-Gradisnik
+Prof Sonya Marshall-Gradisnik Prof Sonya Marshall-Gradisnik Professor Sonya Marshall-Gradisnik is the co-director of the National Centre for Neuroimmunology and Emerging Diseases (NCNED) at Australia’s Griffith University, along with Prof Don Staines, and they have been working in the field of chronic fatigue syndrome and Myalgic Encephalomyelitis for nine years.
+She is an author of the … Continue reading Meet the Scientists: Prof Sonya Marshall-Gradisnik

 Meet the Scientists: Dr Alice Richardson, biostatistician from the ANU.
 Her work is helping diagnose and identify sub-groups of patients with ME.

-by Sasha Nimmo Fane Mensah is a scientist specialising in infection and immunity at the University College London.
+Fane Mensah Fane Mensah is a scientist specialising in infection and immunity at the University College London.
 Fane recently came to Australia to work alongside Chris Armstrong at Bio 21, Melbourne University.
-Fane and Chris Armstrong received a research grant by an US organisation, Solve ME/CFS Initiative, to work on a cross-disciplinary project combining … Continue reading Meet the Scientists: Fane Mensah
+Fane and Chris Armstrong received a research grant by an US organisation, Solve ME/CFS Initiative, to work on a cross-disciplinary project combining the … Continue reading Meet the Scientists: Fane Mensah

 By Sasha Nimmo Dr David Tuller of the University of California, Berkeley, USA, Christopher Armstrong of Melbourne University, Australia, and Fane Mensah of University College London, UK, met with Australia's Chief Medical Officer, Professor Brendan Murphy, in Canberra recently.
 Scientists Mr Armstrong and Mr Mensah briefed Prof Murphy on their own metabolomic and immunological research … Continue reading Scientists and Dr Tuller brief Australia’s Chief Medical Officer